expo/expo/docs/versions/v24.0.0/workflow/configuration.md

    - `icon`

-      Local path or remote url to an image to use for your app's icon on Android.
+      Local path or remote url to an image to use for your app's icon.
 If specified, this overrides the top-level `icon` key.
 We recommend that you use a 1024x1024 png file (transparency is recommended for the Google Play Store).
 This icon will appear on the home screen and within the Expo app.

    - `playStoreUrl`